az4mary/business_review/projects/zyne-homepage/patch/file-reorganization.md

 * **Enforcement Rule:** You must **not** create two separate image folders for these IDs.
 Both routes must pull their gallery images and thumbnails from a single, unified property directory: `public/assets/catalog/properties/7101-wendemere-st/`.
 Ensure the gallery rendering logic for both templates points to this exact same folder to guarantee zero property image duplication.

+⚠️ Open the file "E:\PROJECTS\GITHUB\az4mary\zyne.store\projects\zyne-homepage\patch\file-reorganization-report.md” and write report.
+Reply DONE in the chat conversation after you have updated the file with your comment.